Blowing up Dirac's theorem: Simple blow-up covers

 \section{Simple blow-up covers}

-The proof of \cref{lem:simple-blow-up-cover} is adapted from our work on hypergraphs~\cite[\S 7]{LS24a}.
-We obtain better bounds on the cluster sizes by applying \cref{lem:blowup-niki} instead of the related result for hypergraphs by Erd\H{o}s~\cite{Erd64}.
-Let us start with the following result, which has appeared (with constant cluster size) in the setting of perfect tilings~\cite[Corollary 10.2]{Lan23}.
+In this section, we show \cref{lem:simple-blow-up-cover}. {The proof relies on ideas from our work on hypergraphs~\cite[\S 7]{LS24a}, where a similar lemma is proved.
+Here we obtain better bounds on the cluster sizes by applying \cref{lem:blowup-niki} instead of the related result for hypergraphs by Erd\H{o}s~\cite{Erd64}.} We derive \cref{lem:simple-blow-up-cover} from the following two results.
+The first one allows us to cover all but a linear number of vertices with blow-ups.
+It first appeared with constant cluster size in the setting of perfect tilings~\cite[Corollary 10.2]{Lan23}.

 \begin{lemma}[Almost blow-up cover] Let $\eps \gg 1/s \gg \eta \gg c \gg 1/n$ and $m = \lfloor c \log n \rfloor$.
 Let $G$ be an $n$-vertex graph with $\delta(G) \geq (1/2 + \eps) n$.
 Then all but at most~$\eta n$ vertices of~$G$ may be covered with vertex-disjoint $m$-balanced blow-ups $\cV_1(R_1),\dots,\cV_t(R_t) \subset G$ such that each reduced graph $R_i$ has $s$ vertices and satisfies $\delta(R_i) \geq (1/2 + \eps/2) s$. \end{lemma}